General Content Policies

 Primary sources such as historical images (unless related to the history of Virginia Tech).

-Data sets that are published independently for reuse by other researchers as a separate publication; such data may be deposited in Virginia Tech’s data repository, VTechData, at http://data.lib.vt.edu.
+Data sets that are published independently for reuse by other researchers as a separate publication; such data may be deposited in the Virginia Tech Data Repository.
 However, data that supports a particular thesis, dissertation, report, article, or book may be deposited in VTechWorks along with that piece of writing as part of a single item record with multiple files.

-Material not produced by a member of the Virginia Tech community.
-One notable exception is the Networked Library of Theses and Dissertations, which contains theses and dissertations produced at institutions around the world which have no digital repository of their own.
+Material not produced by a member of the Virginia Tech community, with some exceptions, such as conferences and the Networked Digital Library of Theses and Dissertations, which contains theses and dissertations produced at institutions around the world which have no digital repository of their own.

 Content that contains sensitive, confidential, or personally identifiable information (PII).
 Such information includes, but is not limited to, names of research participants, birthdates, addresses, social security numbers, and the like.
 Depositors must ensure that all content submitted to VTechWorks is fully anonymized or scrubbed of sensitive, confidential, or personally identifiable information prior to deposit.

 Abstract or citation-only records.
 VTechWorks is a full-text repository whose purpose is to expand open access to scholarship.
-Although VTechWorks may have accepted abstracts or citation-only items in the past, VTechWorks will now only accept content in its entirety (e.g., full-text articles, full-text books or book chapters, complete presentations).
+Although VTechWorks contains some legacy abstract or citation-only items, VTechWorks will now only accept content in its entirety (e.g., full-text articles, full-text books or book chapters, complete presentations).

 Works that the depositor does not have the legal right to deposit.